black-domain/powervoting-contracts/Install.md

 ![Untitled](img/1.png)

-## 4. Open the PowerVoting-filecoin.sol file and compile it.
+## 4. Open the PowerVoting-bob.sol file and compile it.

 ![Untitled](img/2.png)

-## 5. Connect to MetaMask and switch to the Filecoin network.
+## 5. Connect to MetaMask and switch to the Bob network.

 ## 6. After checking 'Deploy with Proxy' and entering the address of the Oracle contract, click the 'Deploy' button.